Empire Junior College Conference

-The Empire Junior College Conference (EJCC), also called the Empire Conference and the Empire College Conference (ECC), was an junior college athletic conference composed of member schools located in Colorado, Nebraska, New Mexico, and Wyoming.
+The Empire Junior College Conference (EJCC), also called the Empire Conference and the Empire College Conference (ECC), was a junior college athletic conference composed of member schools located in Colorado, Nebraska, New Mexico, and Wyoming.
 Original called the Colorado Junior College Conference (CJCC), the conference changed its name to the Empire Junior College Conference in 1952.

 Casper College and McCook Junior College were admitted to the conference in May 1952.
 New Mexico Military Institute (NMMI) joined the EJCC in 1968 as a football-only member.